 What is an Infrared Thermometer?

 In layman’s terms, an infrared thermometer is a device which measures thermal radiation from objects using lasers and sensors on the device.
 Very importantly they are a form of non contact infrared thermometer and give more or less instant temperature readings.
-They are utilised in a wide variety of industries including in water leak detection work. but they also have other applications including for medical purposes.
+They are utilised in a wide variety of industries including in water leak detection work. but they also have other applications including for medical purposes in some situations.

-Many of you will have seen how medical versions of infrared thermometers were utilise across the UK and the world during the COVID-19 pandemic to quickly and easily measure peoples temperature, which can be a quick and rapid indication of a virus or fever.
+Many of you will have seen how medical versions of infrared thermometers were utilised regularly across the UK and the world during the COVID-19 pandemic to quickly and easily measure peoples temperature, which can be a quick and rapid indication of a virus or fever.

 Many infrared thermometers are held in the hand with a trigger style action, hence why they are sometimes known as ‘infrared thermometer guns’.
 At the front end of the device is normally where the laser emits from and usually has a sensor / receiver to record the returning signal and measure temperature.
 Which brings us onto a very important area!